-- to formulate criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of Directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - 2. to formulate criteria for evaluation of Independent Directors and the Board of Directors; - 3. to specify the manner for effective evaluation of performance of Board, its committees and individual directors; - 4. to review the implementation and compliance of evaluation of performance of Board, its committees and individual directors; - 5. to devise a policy on diversity of Board of Directors; - 6. to identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal.
+- 1. to formulate criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board of Directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - 2. to formulate criteria for evaluation of Independent Directors and the Board of Directors; - 3. to specify the manner for effective evaluation of performance of Board, its committees and individual directors; - 4. to review the implementation and compliance of evaluation of performance of Board, its committees and individual directors; - 5. to devise a policy on diversity of Board of Directors; - 6. to identify persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the Board of Directors their appointment and removal.
 The company shall disclose the remuneration policy and the evaluation criteria in its Annual Report; - 7. to decide whether to extend or continue the terms of appointment of the Independent Director, on the basis of the report of performance evaluation of independent directors; - 8. to recommend all remuneration payable to Senior Management in whatever form; - 9. to perform any other activity consistent with these terms of reference and applicable laws that the Committee deems necessary or appropriate or as may be requested by the Board from time to time.

-As on 31st March, 2021, the Committee comprised of 3 (Three) Independent Directors and 1 (One) Non-Executive Director.
+As on 31st March, 2020, the Committee comprised of 3 (Three) Independent Directors and 1 (One) Non-Executive Director.
 The Chairman of the Committee is an Independent Director.
 Mr. Siddhartha Shankar Roy (Chairman), Mr. Ajay Kumar Chakraborty, Ms. Gargi Singh and Mr. Sunil Kumar Agrawal are members of the Committee.
 The Company Secretary, Ms. Sailja Gupta acts as Secretary to the Committee.
+During, the FY 2019-20, the Committee was reconstituted from time to time, considering the provisions of the Act and Listing Regulations.